 Perfect for: inspecting, formatting, and querying JSON data on the fly.

 As a developer you are often dealing with JSON data coming from a backend.
 That can be as a frontend or backend developer.
 In the frontend, you can see the JSON data that you received using Developer Tools.
 And when purely working on a backend you are probably using a REST client like Postman or Insomnia to fetch data.
 With these applications you can view your data.
 But whilst developing, you often have to do some processing on the data, like sorting and filtering some items from a received list.
-To do that, you can copy and paste the JSON data in an online JSON editor like JSON Editor Online
+To do that, you can copy and paste the JSON data in an online JSON editor like JSON Editor Online.

 There are quite some online JSON editors, so just pick your favorite.
-I mention JSON Editor Online here because this is the web application that I developed myself to – in the first place – serve my own needs, working as a developer with JSON data on a day to day basis for many years.
+I mention JSON Editor Online here because this is the web application that I developed myself to - in the first place - serve my own needs, working as a developer with JSON data on a day-to-day basis for many years.
 Most editors offer basic editing and formatting of JSON data.
 You can use them as a JSON viewer or JSON formatter.
 JSON Editor Online offers that too, but also comes with powerful solutions for querying, transforming, comparing, and repairing your data.

 With JSON Editor Online, you can use the Transform wizard to create a query on your data.
 In the following example, the data set UNECE’s Country Overview is loaded in the editor, and we’re filtering on the country “Netherlands”, sorting by year, and then picking the fields we’re interested in from the data: